 (d) A maximum of three balls per court is allowed except if the court has been booked for a lesson with a TTC pro.
 The practice wall must be booked before being used.

 (e) No spectators, strollers, bicycles, dogs, or other non-tennis related items are permitted on the courts at any time, with the exception of parents of very young children taking lessons.

 (f) Remove any garbage, food, drinks, clothes, towels, cans or balls from the courts and grounds when you leave to ensure a safe and clean environment.

 (g) Players may play only in good weather conditions and on dry courts.
-In the case of inclement weather, players must exit the courts when directed to do so by the Club Staff or if any thunder is heard or lightening is seen.
+In the case of inclement weather, players must exit the courts when directed to do so by the Club Staff or if any thunder is heard or lightning is seen.